 Ohio has recently established a Medical Marijuana Program (MMP).
 So far, the state allows for a maximum of a 90-day supply of medical marijuana, although how much this is precisely is yet to be decided.
 Registration to the Ohio MMP is mandatory, and patients must possess a valid Medical Marijuana Identification Card (MMIC) in order to take advantage of the state’s MMP.

-Those of you who are from Ohio and looking to visit California ought to book an appointment with Dr. Frank in order to get their medicine.
+Those of you who are from Ohio and looking to visit California ought to book an appointment with Dr. Frank in order to get their medical marijuana card.
 You can take your appointment online if getting to California from Ohio proves to be too difficult.
 Of course, if you’re in town, feel free to book an appointment with Dr. Frank in-person, too.

 In the meantime, here’s how to get a MMIC in Ohio …